RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 @kjeron created many WeiDU functions that are used in IWD2EE's installation to modify IWD2 files.

 @CamDawg revised some of IWD2EE's WeiDU files to run faster.

+@paladin, klichko86, and rytomen translated IWD2EE into Russian.

 Andrii Shafetov - aka @ashafetov - created IWD2EE's new main menu screen and the starting screens for the prologue and first two chapters.